-Some of them are visible in plain sight, dejectedly propped up on busy street corners.
+Some of London’s abandoned tube stations are visible in plain sight, dejectedly propped up on busy street corners.
 Only bits of others remain, buried deep below the ground, or barely visible out of the windows of trains passing by.

 Now as ever with these things, the exact number of such abandoned tube stations depends slightly on how one defines the word “abandoned” – or, indeed, the word “tube”.